 If you have a galvo laser system operating in your converting machine and you’re delivering orders, that’s great.
 Everyone’s happy.

-But consider the points we raised here when you move forward on the next purchase.
+But consider the points we raised here when you move forward on the next purchase of a laser die cutting machine.
 We mentioned a number of questions at the beginning of this post that many converters are asking.
 You can see how the right laser system can provide the answer.